 A. Yes.
 You may change or revoke your vote by writing to us, by submitting another properly signed Proxy Card with a more recent date, or by voting again by Internet voting options described below.
 If your shares are held in "street name" through a bank, broker or other nominee, any changes need to be made through them.
 Your last vote will be the vote that is counted.
 Unless revoked, a proxy will be voted at the virtual-only Meeting in accordance with the stockholder's indicated instructions.
-In the absence of instructions, proxies will be voted FOR the election of each nominee for director named in this Proxy Statement (Proposal 1); and FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022 (Proposal 2).
+In the absence of instructions, proxies will be voted FOR the election of each nominee for director named in this Proxy Statement (Proposal 1);FOR the approval of the advisory resolution on executive compensation (Proposal 2); "THREE YEARS" for the frequency of future advisory votes related to executive compensation (Proposal 3); and FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023 (Proposal 4).